 Besides, if you need to perform advanced queries to retrieve information that you can't do in a standard question, you will need to use SQL syntax.
 Also, to see the NoSQL system's database structure, you will need to use a SQL explorer.

 Some NoSQL databases have powerful queries that are suitable for performing sophisticated queries.
 However, these queries do not apply to the data that they are storing.

 In general, there are different types of NoSQL databases that are defined by how they store data.
 Some NoSQL databases store data as data in files, while other NoSQL databases only keep data in JSON or XML data fields, and still other NoSQL databases store all of the data as JSON.
 These are just examples, and you will have to make sure that your NoSQL database fits the specific job you need it to do.

 The decision of which database system is best for you and your project depends on the nature of the data you have and the performance you need.
 The knowledge that you have gained from this brief introduction will help you make the right choice.
-If you seek a more in-depth knowledge of NoSQL databases, you should definitely check out Simplilearn’s MongoDB Certification Training Course.
+If you seek a more in-depth knowledge of NoSQL databases, you should definitely check out Simplilearn’s Big Data Engineer Training Course.
 The most popular NoSQL database, MongoDB is today an essential skill to know if you are planning to work in this field.
 This program offers a comprehensive and applied learning curriculum that will help you learn how to handle increased data storage and handling demands effortlessly and set you on the path to becoming an expert MongoDB developer.